page title icon Don’t Run From Conflict and Obstacles

 A Fulfilling Life Is One Where You Make an Impact

 In my opinion, the most fulfilling life is one in which you are making an impact.
 I think about YOU…how you’ve come to my website, and you’re reading this blog post, or maybe you’ve listened to the Morning Upgrade podcast.
-My hope is that you are getting something from this blog and others that I’ve written, and you are putting habits and routines in place in your life.
-And…my next hope for you is that you start creating your own impact.
+My hope is that you are getting something from this blog and others that I’ve written and that you are putting habits and routines in place in your life.
+And…my next hope for you is that you start creating your own impact and stop being conflict-avoidant.
 This creates a ripple effect

 Dealing With Challenges Is Essential to Creating Impact